grimme-lab/xtb_docs/source/CENSO_docs/censorc.rst

       - pbe0-d4
       -
     * - basis_j
       - basis set used in calculating the couplings.
+This will be ignored if the chosen functional is a composite functional.
       - def2-TZVP
       -
     * - sm_j